kassi-bertrand/machine-learning-notes/04-Baby Steps with PyTorch/README.md

 # Goal 🎯

-In this folder, I am familiarizing with PyTorch using the following notebooks:
+In this folder, the goal is to familiarize with PyTorch.
+Below, the notebooks containing my notes as I go.
+They will be created in the order listed:

-1. `tensors.ipynb`: where I learn to build and manipulate PyTorch tensors.
+1. `tensors.ipynb`: Where I learn to build and manipulate PyTorch tensors.

+2. `minigrad.ipynb`: Where I learn to build a small differentiation engine from sratch, thanks to Andrej Kaparthy.
+This is a stepping stone for the following notebook.

+3. `autograd.ipynb`: With the knowledge of the previous notes, I explore PyTorch's Autograd